oliveriod/MiPrueba/README.md

 # MiPrueba

 This project uses spanish accented characters.
-It compiles on my PC, but fails when using actions.

-Use UTF-8 if you are using ubuntu-latest to avoid the problem.
+Use UTF-8 if you are using ubuntu-latest to avoid the problems,